programmation/programmation.github.io/_drafts/2019-01-25-Showing-Gridlines-In-Xamarin-Forms-Previewer.md

 One of the things about the Previewer that has always frustrated me is that it doesn't show the outlines of any of the objects that I place in a form.

-The standard tactic to get around this limitation is to apply a `BackgroundColor` to each object being added.
+One way to visualise the grid is to apply a `BackgroundColor` to each object being added.
 However, it's easy to see that this is ugly, prone to errors (I have accidentally shipped something with a `Fuchsia` (hot pink) background at least once) and extremely tedious.

-After thinking about it for a while, I began to be convinced that "there must be a better way".

-Initially a custom renderer looked like a good idea.
+The search for a solution led initially to a custom renderer.
 Delving into the source of Xamarin Forms revealed that the `Grid` object is a subclass of `Layout<View>`, but it has no renderer of its own - all it does is manage a collection of child views and arrange them grid-fashion in its parent view.

-The next step was to subclass the `Grid` to `PreviewGrid` and create the custom `PreviewGridRenderer`:
+To create the custom renderer, subclass the `Grid` to make a `PreviewGrid`:

 ```
+using Xamarin.Forms;

+namespace PreviewGrid.Views
+{
-PreviewGrid
+    public class PreviewGrid : Grid
+    {
+        public static readonly BindableProperty ShowGridLinesProperty =
+            BindableProperty.Create(
+                nameof(ShowGridLines),
+                typeof(bool),
+                typeof(PreviewGrid),
+                false
+            );

+        public static readonly BindableProperty GridLinesColorProperty =
+            BindableProperty.Create(
+                nameof(GridLinesColor),
+                typeof(Color),
+                typeof(PreviewGrid),
+                Color.Default
+            );

+        public bool ShowGridLines
+        {
+            get => (bool)GetValue(ShowGridLinesProperty);
+            set => SetValue(ShowGridLinesProperty, value);
+        }

+        public Color GridLinesColor
+        {
+            get => (Color)GetValue(GridLinesColorProperty);
+            set => SetValue(GridLinesColorProperty, value);
+        }

+        public PreviewGrid()
+        {
+        }
+    }
+}
 ```

 ```